surma/surma.dev/content/things/compile-js.md

   }
 }
 ```
-And that's how the sausage is made.
+And that’s how the sausage is made.
 Now that you know how it all works, we can
 circle back to the original statement of this blog post:

 ## Dead end

 I think this technique is a dead end.
-I didn't even benchmark this because
+I didn’t even benchmark this because
-I don't think it can compete with a proper JavaScript VM, let alone a JIT
+I don’t think it can compete with a proper JavaScript VM, let alone a JIT
 compiler.
 Every operator is just a big collection of `if`-`else` chains to
 handle the types.
 Every.
 Operator.

 Methods are kept in a list of tuples, and every property access has to iterates
 over the entire list.
 Doing this dynamic lookup negates many of the C++
-compiler's superpowers: It can't perform inlining or DCE, as the
+compiler’s superpowers: It can’t perform inlining or DCE, as the
 string-based indirection prevents static analysis.
 If I were to write a fully
-ES2016- compliant transpiler this way, I don't think I'd end up with something
+ES2016- compliant transpiler this way, I don’t think I’d end up with something
 smaller (or faster) than compiling QuickJS to Wasm.

 I think a much more interesting and promising approach is do an
-"Almost TypeScript"; something like [AssemblyScript]: Instead of implementing
+“Almost TypeScript”; something like [AssemblyScript]: Instead of implementing
-one uber-type called `JSValue`, I'd implement each type in its own C++ class.
+one uber-type called `JSValue`, I’d implement each type in its own C++ class.
-I'd write a similarly simple transpiler that turns JS into C++, but using
+I’d write a similarly simple transpiler that turns JS into C++, but using
 using the TypeScript type annotations to strictly define which C++ classes
 are being instantiated and used.
 All the hard stuff (type checking, inlining,
 optimization) can be deferred to the C++ compiler.
-You'd get features like
+You’d get features like
 closures and generators for almost free, as C++20 already has those features.
 AssemblyScript still does not have support for closures or generators.

-I don't regret building this at all.
-It's been incredibly fun.
+I don’t regret building this at all.
+It’s been incredibly fun.
 I hope this was
 useful in some way.

 [Shopify Functions]: https://shopify.dev/api/functions